The Sovereign Mintmark Collection by The Royal Mint

 Save Over £500!

-As we wrote this, the Royal Mint's latest price on its George V mintmark collection was £1,245!
-We should point out, in mitigation, that the Mint's collection does come in a quite impressive wooden box, with each coin in its own capsule, and with an informative booklet / certificate.
-At a pinch, the presentation might be worth as much as £50, but on the negative side, the quality of some of their coins is rather variable.
+As we wrote this, the Royal Mint's latest price on its George V mintmark collection was £1,245!* We should point out, in mitigation, that the Mint's collection does come in a quite impressive wooden box, with each coin in its own capsule, and with an informative booklet / certificate.
+At a pinch, the presentation might be worth as much as £50, but on the negative side, the quality of some of their coins is rather interesting.
 We have the advantage of having seen a number of the Royal Mint's sets, so we know their typical grades.
 Some of their coins would not even make it into our lowest grade / price.
 Otherwise their sets are closest to our lowest graded set.

 Since then, gold prices have risen, and we have had to revise some of our prices upwards, but our sets still remain a far better deal than those from the Royal Mint.
 (We can sell you one of their sets if you really want).